taoTimTim/C2Hakathon2025/README.md

 UBC Canvas Connect transforms the Canvas learning management system into a social platform where students can communicate, collaborate, and discover opportunities.
 The extension seamlessly integrates into Canvas pages, adding a "Connect" button to the global navigation that opens an interface displaying university announcement, clubs, your personal classes, and chat channels to communicate with peers.

 The app solves the problem of fragmented communication in online learning environments.
-Instead of switching between multiple platforms, students can chat with classmates directly within Canvas, discover clubs and events based on their interests and courses, and form study groups—all without leaving their learning environment.
+Instead of switching between multiple platforms, students can chat with classmates directly within Canvas, discover clubs and events based on their interests and courses, and form study groups-all without leaving their learning environment.

 What makes it unique is its deep Canvas integration: it automatically syncs courses and groups from Canvas, uses machine learning to recommend relevant clubs and events based on a student's academic profile, and provides real-time chat functionality.
 The system intelligently matches students with clubs , analyzing their year level, enrolled courses, and stated interests to provide personalized recommendations.

 ## Features

-**Intelligent Club Recommendations** — Machine learning algorithm analyzes user profile (year level, courses, interests) to recommend relevant clubs and events from a curated database.
+**Intelligent Club Recommendations** - Machine learning algorithm analyzes user profile (year level, courses, interests) to recommend relevant clubs and events from a curated database.

-**Automatic Canvas Sync** — Seamlessly syncs Canvas courses and groups as chat rooms, automatically adding enrolled students as members without manual setup.
+**Automatic Canvas Sync** - Seamlessly syncs Canvas courses and groups as chat rooms, automatically adding enrolled students as members without manual setup.

-**Club Discovery and Management** — Browse and join student clubs, create new clubs, and manage memberships with role-based permissions (leaders, members).
+**Club Discovery and Management** - Browse and join student clubs, create new clubs, and manage memberships with role-based permissions (leaders, members).

-**Personal Study Groups** — Create private study groups for focused collaboration outside of official course structures, and connect with your groups for group projects instead of using external applications.
+**Personal Study Groups** - Create private study groups for focused collaboration outside of official course structures, and connect with your groups for group projects instead of using external applications.

-**Announcements and Posts** — Share announcements and posts within classes, clubs, and project groups with support for images and rich content.
+**Announcements and Posts** - Share announcements and posts within classes, clubs, and project groups with support for images and rich content.

 ## Tech Stack